shamby87/VSCode-tutorial/README.md

 <img src="assets/rdev-menu.png" alt="remote-icon"/>

-At this point, you need to decide what machine you want VSCode to connect to when doing remote editing.
+At this point, you need to decide what machine you want VS Code to connect to when doing remote editing.
 Most CSE lab machines will work, as long as they are running Linux.
 A full list of CSE lab machines can be found [here](https://cse.umn.edu/cseit/classrooms-labs).
 In this example, I will use `login01.cselabs.umn.edu` as the destination machine.
 You can use the same machine if you want.

 First you need to make sure you can ssh to this machine, open a new Terminal session and type in the following command: